 The Board, through the Compensation Committee, retains the discretion to award compensation to senior executives, including the Named Executive Officers, even when performance goals or targets are not achieved.
-In making such awards, the Compensation Committee will consider a number of factors, including the recommendation of the CEO, the financial condition of the Company, the performance of the individual being considered for the award, the state of the markets generally and any other factor the Compensation Committee to individuals who have shown exemplary or outstanding performance beyond normal job performance.
+In making such awards, the Compensation Committee will consider a number of factors, including the recommendation of the CEO, the financial condition of the Company, the performance of the individual being considered for the award, the state of the markets generally and any other factor the Compensation Committee considers relevant.
+However, discretionary awards will only be granted by the Compensation Committee to individuals who have shown exemplary or outstanding performance beyond normal job performance.

-The terms of the PSIP and PBP described below reflect the Company's plans which will be in place in 2018.
-The Compensation Committee does not anticipate making significant further changes to its compensation policies and practices in the next year, but has reserved the right to do so if the Compensation Committee is of the view that it would be necessary to achieve the Company's compensation objectives.
+The terms of the PSIP and PBP described below reflect the Company's plans which were in place in 2018.
+The Compensation Committee may make further changes to its compensation policies and practices in 2019 and reserves the right to do so if the Compensation Committee is of the view that it would be necessary to achieve the Company's compensation objectives.